-DHH has conducted enhanced testing of oyster meat taken from the closed beds, as well as from the state's many unaffected beds, to create a baseline sample.
+LDH has conducted enhanced testing of oyster meat taken from the closed beds, as well as from the state's many unaffected beds, to create a baseline sample.
 This baseline will be used to ensure the safety of oysters once the incident clears and the beds are reopened.
 Oysters being harvested in unaffected areas and oysters taken prior to closures of the affected beds are safe to eat.
-Officials with DHH are working closely with the Governor's Office for Homeland Security and Emergency Preparedness as the situation develops.
+Officials with LDH are working closely with the Governor's Office for Homeland Security and Emergency Preparedness as the situation develops.

-Ten Louisiana Department of Health and Hospitals Registered Sanitarians attended seafood sensory training at the International Food Protection Training Institute.
+Ten Louisiana Department of Health Registered Sanitarians attended seafood sensory training at the International Food Protection Training Institute.
 This federal sensory training program provided the skills to detect taint in seafood by smell.
-DHH sanitarians used this skill in response to the BP oil spill to determine whether seafood has been impacted by oil.
+LDH sanitarians used this skill in response to the BP oil spill to determine whether seafood has been impacted by oil.
 These skills are critical in helping Louisiana determine whether to open or close molluscan shellfish harvest areas.
 A special National Marine Fisheries Services/Food and Drug Administration Sensory Expert Team trained food safety professionals from the Gulf States, including Louisiana.
 It is a partnership of the National Oceanic and Atmospheric Association's National Marine Fisheries Services and the U.S. Food and Drug Administration.

 - Louisiana has approximately 8 million acres of classified shellfish growing areas.
 Of the eight million acres, 1.2 million acres are classified as prohibited.